Tkz-Hx/STOPWATCH-JAVASCRIPT/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [your-email@example.com](thesmartchoes3@gmail.com).
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at(thesmartchoes3@gmail.com).

 **Enjoy your stopwatch experience!**